10 minute stories

 Triangle Webs

 Triangle Webs are created in the shape of a triangle, hence its name.
 The spider weaves silky strands of spokes and spirals that connect to all three strands.
 The triangle spider waits at one end of the web for an insect to land.
-When it does, the
+When it does, thequite fascinating all in all. hard to find images of all the different types of webs.
+As I find them, I'll add them in. :)

 spider shakes the web so the insect is caught and cannot escape.